- The Cisco donation programme is available only to Irish organisations with non-profit status as granted by the Office of the Revenue Commissioners.

 - Donated product will be distributed under this programme to qualified organisations only, not to individuals.

-- Eligible organisations may request one donation of Cisco products per fiscal year (1 July – 30 June) with administrative fees totaling up to $2,000USD.
+- Eligible organisations may request one donation of Cisco products per fiscal year (1 July – 30 June) with administrative fees totaling up to $3,000USD.

-After the ENCLUDEit Technology Donations Programme request process is complete, the ENCLUDEit Technology Donations Programme Cisco account management team might request additional information to verify that the organisation matches the Cisco philanthropy guidelines.
-In particular, an organisation must be able to show that their focus is serving economically disadvantaged people.
+After the ENCLUDEit request is complete, the ENCLUDEit Technology Donations Programme Cisco account management team might request additional information to verify that the organisation matches the Cisco philantropy guidelines, Cisco reserves the right to deny any donation request at any time.
+ENCLUDE will process payments for denied requests and will return submitted cheques to the requesting organisation.

 Cisco requests may not include non-Cisco item requests.
 Any non-Cisco items must be requested separately so they are not subject to the Cisco processing delay.